loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 [OpenAPI](https://www.openapis.org/) (previously know as Swagger), is a specification for machine-readable interface files for describing, producing, consuming, and visualizing REST web services.

-LoopBack-Next defines all endpoints declaratively using the OpenAPI specification.
+LoopBack 4 defines all endpoints declaratively using the OpenAPI specification.
 The [Swagger editor](https://editor.swagger.io) is useful to debug and build complex APIs.

-In a LoopBack Next app, typically you don't put the header portion of the API spec(see below) because LoopBack Next adds it in @api decorator (we'll discuss "decorator" later in this blog).
-[The swagger editor](https://editor.swagger.io), which is out side of LoopBack Next, will complain without the header portion.
+In a LoopBack 4 app, typically you don't put the header portion of the API spec(see below) because LoopBack 4 adds it in @api decorator (we'll discuss "decorator" later in this blog).
+[The swagger editor](https://editor.swagger.io), which is out side of LoopBack 4, will complain without the header portion.

 ```js
 {